RTL Logo

 The circular indicates, however, that those who prove certain conditions may still have their citizenship recognized.
 One of the valid criteria is the submission of a formal request by March 27, 2025, or an appointment made within that deadline, with adequate documentary proof.

-Also included are ongoing court applications up to the same date, and cases where the applicant's father or grandfather had exclusively Italian citizenship at the time of birth or death.
-Another possibility involves parents who resided for at least two years in Italy after acquiring citizenship and before the birth of the child.
+Also included are pending legal applications up to the same date, and cases in which the applicant's father or grandfather held only Italian citizenship at the time of birth or death.
+Another possibility involves parents who resided in Italy for at least two years after acquiring citizenship and before the birth of their child.

 Minors and acquisition by declaration